-Online Roulette, as a comparatively straightforward game, is suitable for both novice and experienced players.
+Online Roulette, as a comparatively straightforward game in the live casino, is suitable for both novice and experienced players.

 The goal is simple; players must correctly predict the numbered pocket that the ball may land in when the wheel slows down and stops.
 The game is usually played against the casino, not against the other players.